whywhyam/node-krb5/README.md

 =========
 ### Node.js native addon for simple krb5 user authentication

-The module currently builds on linux with krb5 headers and libs (tested on centos) and osx (tested on lion); windows coming soon.
+The module currently builds on linux with krb5 headers and libs (tested on centos), osx (tested on lion and mountain lion) and windows (tested on windows 8.1 with MIT Kerberos)

 Installation
 ------------